 April 2nd, 11th, 20th and 29th – They are blessed with the energy of the Moon and Mars.

-They will have strong will power and an attractive personality.
+They will have strong will-power and an attractive personality.

 They do not follow traditions blindly.

-They will have a good financial position; their views will guide others for success.
+They will have a good financial position; their views will guide others to success.

 April 3rd, 12th, 21st and 30th – They are blessed with the energy of Jupiter and Mars.